 The first stained-glass window seen in the prologue has the Latin phrase 'vincit qui se vincit', which means, in a subtle prefiguring of the arc of the whole story, 'He conquers, who conquers himself.'

-The original "cute" character of the movie was a music box, which was supposed to be a musical version of Dopey from Snow White and the Seven Dwarfs.
-But when the character Chip's role was expanded, the music box idea was scrapped.
-However the music box can be seen for a brief moment on a table next to Lumière just before the fight between the enchanted objects and the villagers in the Beast's castle.
+Chip originally had only one line, but the producers liked Bradley Pierce's voice so much that extra dialogue and business was written and storyboarded for the character.
+The original "cute" character of the movie was a music box, which was supposed to be a musical version of Dopey from Snow White and the Seven Dwarfs (1937) which could soothe the Beast with its music and stowed away with Belle when she was freed.
+But when Chip's role was expanded, the music box idea was scrapped.
+However, it can be seen for a brief moment on a table next to Lumière just before the fight between the enchanted objects and the villagers in the Beast's castle.

 A song sung by the enchanted objects entitled "Human Again" was cut before production started.
 The song was later added to the Disney on Ice and theatrical productions and was recorded and animated for the 2002 IMAX re-release.
 It was also added to the Platinum Edition released on October 8th 2002, making the movie a bit longer.

 In the first song, where Belle sings in the town, she sits by a fountain.
 As she reads the book (described earlier as an adventure with a prince in disguise which sounds just like Beauty and the Beast), she flips to a page with a picture.
 Look closely, and you will see see that she is in the bottom right, the beast in the middle left, and the prince's castle in the middle.